jarun/buku/README.md

 - Add, tag, comment on, search, update, remove bookmarks
 - Fetch page title from the web (default) or add manually
 - Import HTML bookmark exports from Firefox, Google Chrome or IE
+- Merge portable `buku` databases from different systems (not released yet)
 - Open search results directly in browser
 - Manual password protection using AES256 encryption
 - Modify or delete tags, list all unique tags alphabetically
-- Refresh all bookmarks online in one shot
+- Refresh all bookmark titles from web in a go
 - Tab-completion scripts for Bash, Fish and Zsh
 - Man page with examples
 - Several options for power users (see help or man page)